De Zeven Provinciën-class frigate: Modernization

 In 2019, it was announced by the Dutch Ministry of Defence that the De Zeven Provinciën-class frigates would be kept in service five years longer, with the first frigate retiring in 2032 and the last in 2035.
 It was also decided to modernize the frigates to keep them up to date and better able to deal with electronic warfare.
 As a result, the frigates will be equipped with passive observation equipment for electromagnetic signals, which would allow the ships to detect threats quickly.
 Furthermore, the two frigates that will stay in service the longest will be also be equipped with jammers and ESSM Block 2 missiles.
 The other frigates will not be equipped with ESSM block 2 missiles as the new APAR radar that is needed to guide the missiles will arrive too late.
 The modernization will start in 2024 when the first frigate is planned to undergo major maintenance.
 A simulator will also be developed together with TNO, which will be used to tune the new equipment and to train and educate crew members.

 In the Defensienota 2022, it was announced that the De Zeven Provinciën-class frigates will be equipped with cruise missiles and missiles that can disable ballistic missiles in space.

+In April 2026 it was reported that all four De Zeven Provinciën class frigates will be equipped with a floating decoy system.